 Mustering an army of Fanti tribesmen, local militia, and regulars from the Royal African Colonial Corps, McCarthy devised a strategy that would see four columns converge on the Ashanti and annihilate them.

-McCarthy's skull was later recovered in 1829 and interred at St Saviours Church in Dartmouth, Devon.
-The British military expedition to Kumasi in 1874 later succeeded in bringing back one of the silver dinner forks looted from his baggage in 1824.
-Like the war trumpet, this now resides at the National Army Museum.
+McCarthy's skull was recovered in 1829 and interred at St Saviour's Church in Dartmouth, Devon.
+The British military expedition to Kumasi in 1874 later succeeded in bringing back some silver dinner forks looted from his baggage in 1824.
+Like the war trumpet, one of these now resides at the National Army Museum.